Habitap-Pte-Ltd/PinEntryView/README.md

 ## License

-Copyright 2021 Rex M. Torres
+Copyright 2022 Habitap Pte.
+Ltd.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.